 It’s not just smirking homage like Quentin Tarantino sometimes succumbs to.
 Instead it all feeds into the sustained metaphor until very late in the movie when the main villain – a top-hatted samurai calling himself Death – blurts out a sudden revelation that puts all the madness into context.

-I won’t spoil that moment for you by revealing anything more, suffice it to say that from that point on worrying about the backstory of the nuclear war or other such items becomes as pointless as wondering in what exact country Kafka’s story The Trial takes place, or which side of the Cold War the Villagekeepers in McGoohan’s Prisoner series are on.
+I won’t spoil that moment for you by revealing anything more, suffice it to say that from that point on worrying about the backstory of the nuclear war or other such items becomes as pointless as wondering in what exact country Kafka’s story The Trial takes place.
+Or which side of the Cold War the Villagekeepers in McGoohan’s Prisoner series are on.
+Or whether Goddard’s Alphaville is set on Earth or in a different galaxy.

 Along the way though, Six-String Samurai blows you away with its tighter-than-a-music- video editing and its magnificently rendered action sequences.
 THESE fight scenes are what Tarantino wanted the ones in his Kill Bill movies to be.
 Buddy’s battles with the various menaces he faces between Nebraska and Vegas are show-stoppers and his reluctantly protective air toward the Boy is very warm despite how cliched it seems.
 In fact his relationship with this newly-orphaned child gives our hero added depth that he would not have if his traveling companion was instead a sexy damsel in constant need of being rescued.